Big Six reviews

 Npower is part of the Innogy group, a Europe-wide energy company based in Germany.
 It operates coal, oil, biomass and gas-fired power stations.

-Npower is now majority owned by Eon though the two remain separate companies for the moment.
-Previously Npower planned to merge with SSE but the deal was called off in December 2018, just a few months after the Competition and Markets Authority gave it the provisional go-ahead.
+Npower is now majority owned by Eon, although the two remain separate companies for the moment.
+Previously, Npower planned to merge with SSE but the deal was called off in December 2018, just a few months after the Competition and Markets Authority gave it the provisional go-ahead.

 Npower supplies more than 4.5 million domestic and business customers.

-Read on to find out what Npower’s customers think of it and see if Npower offers value for money.
+Read on to find out what Npower’s customers think of it and to see whether Npower offers value for money.

 See how Npower compares on price with your current deal – compare energy prices with Which?
 Switch.

 Npower customer score

-Npower came joint-28th in our energy companies satisfaction survey this year.
-This is the first time that Npower has not finished in last position in the Which? energy companies survey.
+Npower came joint 28th in our energy companies satisfaction survey this year.
+This is the first time that Npower hasn't finished in last position in the Which? energy companies survey.
 This year, it’s joint 28th with Scottish Power, and two firms rank lower.

 We have scores for 30 energy companies, rated by 7,429 members of the general public.